Moose and Zee

-Moose and Zee are a pair of fictional characters created for the Noggin brand.
+Moose and Zee are a pair of cartoon characters created for the Noggin brand.
 They debuted as the on-air hosts of the Noggin cable channel on April 7, 2003.
+In 2015, Noggin was relaunched as a mobile streaming service, and Moose and Zee were reintroduced as hosts of the app.

 The character of Moose was created to act like a teacher, providing information and education between shows on Noggin.
 Zee was created as a stand-in for the preschool audience.
 In addition to television, Moose and Zee have appeared in books, live performances, and a variety of merchandise.

-In 2015, Noggin was relaunched as a mobile subscription app, and Moose and Zee were reintroduced as hosts of the app.
-They continued to host the app until 2019, when the app was redesigned and their presence was limited to a single folder on the app.
+Moose and Zee appeared in new material for the Noggin streaming service until 2019, when the app was redesigned.

 Description

-Moose A. Moose is a yellow-colored anthropomorphic moose who teaches lessons to viewers through questioning.
-He encourages curiosity and is very knowledgeable.
-He is voiced by Paul Christie in the US, and by David Holt in the UK.
+Moose A. Moose (voiced by Paul Christie in the US and David Holt in the UK) is an anthropomorphic yellow moose who teaches lessons to viewers through questioning.

 Zee D. Bird is a small silent blue bird who communicates through blinking, flapping her wings, and staring.
 She is Moose's best friend and assists viewers in figuring out answers to questions.

 Segments

 Over 100 animated shorts were produced featuring Moose and Zee.
 Most of them originally aired with wraparound segments announcing upcoming shows on Noggin's schedule.
 46 of these shorts have been released as part of the Noggin subscription service as of November 11, 2015, with the wraparound segments removed.
-Most of these shorts also still aired on the Nick Jr. channel until 2012 when the hosts were temporarily abandoned, though some segments that didn't include them were still airing on the channel after 2012, albeit repackaged.
-The segments aired until 2015.